tngeene/weather-stats-api/README.md

 10. For details of how to get started with django, check out [this link](https://www.djangoproject.com/start/)
 11. In order to work with a virtual environment, check out [this link](https://tutorial.djangogirls.org/en/installation/#pythonanywhere)

-In case you have docker installed, simply run
+In case you have docker installed, run

     docker compose up --build -d